Coimbra: Portugal's University City | CoraTravels

 Traditions & events

 Queima das Fitas: May - traditional student festival, locals celebrate with traditional foods and customs.
-Fado de Coimbra: Traditional student fado music, locals maintain cultural traditions.
+Fado de Coimbra: Traditional student fado music unique to Coimbra, different from the melancholic fado traditions you'll experience in Porto, where locals maintain their own musical cultural heritage.
 Easter Traditions: Catholic Easter celebrations, locals maintain religious customs and family gatherings.
 Local Food Festivals: Throughout year - showcase regional specialties, locals participate enthusiastically.
 Academic Events: University traditions, locals celebrate educational heritage.

 Annual highlights